Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Introduction

-Originally inspired by the Katz-Mazur theorem \cite{Ma72},\cite{Ma73} which tells us that the Hodge polygon lies above (or on) the Newton polygon of the crystalline cohomology, we make the following conjecture based on checking over all existing numerical examples: \\ \\ \textbf{Conjecture: The polygon of Lyapunov exponents lies above (or on) the Harder-Narasimhan polygon on Teichm\"uller curves.} \\ \\ (Warning: Different articles have different definitions for convex polygons, lies above and lies below.
-For the definition in this paper see Section 3 and 4.)
+Inspired by the Katz--Mazur theorem \cite{Ma72}, \cite{Ma73} which tells us that the Hodge polygon lies above (or on) the Newton polygon of the crystalline cohomology, we make the following conjecture supported by all currently available numerical data.